You can type PL or go to right-click / Customise: / Cycle Peak Lables to cycle through four different peak label display options:

 Minimal: Residue Type and Number, e.g.G28 or @92 or G28; A27

-You can set your preferred default peak labels in Project / Preferences (or type Ctrl/Cmd ,) in the Spectrum tab under Peak Annotations.
+You can set your preferred default peak labels in File / Preferences (or type Ctrl/Cmd ,) in the Peaks tab under Peak Symbols.

 Peak symbols can be changed by typing PS or going to right-click / Cycle Peak Symbols.
-Again there are four options which you can cycle through:
+There are four options which you can cycle through:

 Line widths: these are drawn as closed ellipses if the line width has been determined or dotted ellipses if the line width is unknown.